TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 Note that this example returns a hash with several `key => value` pairs.
 So even though the result is more complicated, `#reduce` still just returns one object, a hash.

 ### Bang Methods
 Earlier, we mentioned that enumerables like `#map` and `#select` return new arrays but don't modify the arrays that they were called on.
 This is by design since we won't often want to modify the original array or hash and we don't want to accidently lose that information.
-For example, if Ruby was designed in a way that enumerables would mutate or change the original array, then using a method such as `#select` to filter out Brian from our ivitation list, mentioned at the beginning of this lesson, would *permanently* remove him from our friends list.
+For example, if enumerables did mutate the original array, then using `#select` to filter out Brian from our ivitation list would *permanently* remove him from our friends list.
 Whoah!
 That's a bit drastic.
-Brian may be a nutcase but he's still our friend.
+Brian may be a nutcase at parties, but he's still our friend.

-To see how enumerable don't actually change the arrays they were called on, let's go back to this earlier example, where we wrote each of our friends' names in all caps:
+To see this principle in action, let's go back to an earlier example where we wrote each of our friends' names in all caps:

 ~~~ruby
 friends = ['Sharon', 'Leo', 'Leila', 'Brian', 'Arun']